 Technology has played a huge role in how I have grown my business.
 At the very start, I went to a couple of networking events but I really didn’t like them, I’m not a fan of small talk and I also didn’t like it when people came up to me and immediately tried to sell to me.

-If you’ve ever been to a networking event, I am the one desperately attempting to want to feel comfortable being there, trying to be brave and push myself out of my comfort zone, struggling massively, failing at making small talk and ending up looking like I have an urgent email to reply to!
+If you’ve ever been to a networking event, I am the one desperately attempting to feel comfortable being there, trying to be brave and push myself out of my comfort zone, struggling massively, failing at making small talk and ending up looking like I have an urgent email to reply to!

-Therefore tech has been so brilliant for me.
+Therefore, tech has been so brilliant for me.
 It’s on my terms.
 I use social media when I want to and weirdly, I feel completely comfortable being ME.
 I worked out the channels that would have the biggest impact on me and I built relationships.
 It’s how I grew my business, all as inbound leads, making conversations with people, and supporting others and that’s how it developed.

 Chat with other introverts